eazy13forlife/eazy-e-postings/README.md

 * User can choose among predefined job roles like marketing and sales, predefined companies like Google and predefined locations like New York, NY.
 * Real time location search results for when user is typing a location

+## My Process
+### Design
+I created this design on figma.
+I was going for a clean and minimalist design.
+And, in addition, I  wanted to add some animation, which I was able to do for some of the buttons.

+### Purpose
+I wanted to become more familiar with redux and redux-thunk middleware and just try out new techniques I hadn't used before, like context and custom hooks.

 ## Ideas to implement
 * Favorited job section